petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/browser-based-client-extensions/understanding-custom-element-and-iframe-client-extensions.md

 When the remote app's widget is added to a page, it renders the application markup by first generating a tag with the provided HTML element name and then executing the logic defined in the element's code.
 If the entry or widget instance includes properties, they are added to the generated custom element markup (`<custom-element (+props)/>`).

-Once rendered, the application is fully integrated in the Liferay page so it can use Liferay's public JavaScript API and reuse style classes already available in the host page.
+Once rendered, the application is integrated fully into the Liferay page so it can use Liferay's public JavaScript API and reuse style classes already available in the host page.
 However, you can change this by how you build the custom element and where you put its style rules.
 For example, if the application's markup uses [Shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM), the styles of the custom element and the host page can be isolated from one another.

 ```{note}
 When multiple instances of the custom element widget are added to a page, Liferay only includes the application's URLs once.